Varieties of Modern Greek: Tsakonian

 (Tsakonian/Greek) "Our language is Tsakonian.
 Ask and they'll tell you".
 Greek sign in the town of Leonidio.

-Tsakonian is a highly divergent variety, sometimes classified as a separate language because of not being intelligible to speakers of standard Greek.
+Tsakonian Greek is a highly divergent variety, sometimes classified as a separate language because it is not intelligible to speakers of standard Greek.
 It is spoken in a small mountainous area slightly inland from the east coast of the Peloponnese peninsula.
 It is unique among all other modern varieties in that it is thought to derive not from the ancient Attic–Ionian Koiné, but from Doric or from a mixed form of a late, ancient Laconian variety of the Koiné influenced by Doric.
 It used to be spoken earlier in a wider area of the Peloponnese, including Laconia, the historical home of the Doric Spartans.

 Pontic Greek

 Anatolian Greek until 1923.
 Demotic in yellow.
 Pontic in orange.
 Cappadocian, Pharasiot and Silliot Greek are in green.
 Green dots indicate non-Pontic-speaking villages in 1910.

 Pontic Greek varieties are those originally spoken along the eastern Black Sea coast of Asia Minor, the historical region of Pontus in Turkey.
 From there, speakers of Pontic migrated to other areas along the Black Sea coast, in Ukraine (see Mariupol), Russia and Georgia.
 Through the forced population exchange after the Greco-Turkish War (1919–1922) and the Treaty of Lausanne of 1923, the Pontic speakers of Turkey were expelled and moved to Greece.
 Of the Pontic speakers in the ex-Soviet Union, many have immigrated to Greece more recently.
 The number of Pontic Greeks currently maintaining the dialect is unclear.
 A small group of Muslim Pontic speakers remain in Turkey, although their varieties show heavy structural convergence towards Turkish.